 A distinctly non-academic, non-fiction, self-help/advice-ish book for young American men which I’ve tinkered with since 2015 commenting on behavior I have personally witnessed from white, straight, CIS American males ages 15-35.

-- An argument for greater effort placed into general appearances (style.)
+- An argument for greater effort placed into general appearances (style,) and how to nurture one’s healthy vanity.

 - Why catcalling/inappropriate propositioning is detrimental for all parties involved.